 I've worked at the Open University since 1992 and am now Professor of Astrophysics Education in the Department of Physical Sciences.
-I'm a former Vice President of the Royal Astronomical Society.
+I'm a former Vice President of the Royal Astronomical Society and am Editor-in-Chief of the journal Astronomical Review.

 My research interests are in various aspects of time domain astrophysics with a current focus on stellar photometry from wide field surveys to investigate close binary stars.
 I carry out research on all sorts of variable stars, including white dwarfs, neutron stars and black holes, and I edit the International Exoplanet Newsletter.
 I am co-lead for the materials and learning objects for the PLATO Education and Public Outreach Coordination Office in support of ESA's mission to discover rocky exoplanets in Earth-like orbits around Sun-like stars.

-I am passionate about outreach and public engagement, and am the Department's SEPnet academic outreach coordinator.
-I am also a STEMnet ambassador and a public engagement ambassador for the National Coordinating Centre for Public Engagement.
+I am passionate about outreach and public engagement - being both a STEMnet ambassador and a public engagement ambassador for the National Coordinating Centre for Public Engagement.
 I wrote a story book about Exoplanets for young children called "Oogle-Flip and the planet adventure".
 I also co-wrote the series of "60 second adventures in Astronomy" and am a frequent Academic Consultant for OU/BBC astronomy co-productions,

 My Erdos-Bacon-Sabbath number is 13.